-Declaration by the trip leader:- I have read the school's Handbook fo substitute for, current government g agree to conform with the requireme uidelines.
-I am conversant with all Print Name Signed Da te Declaration by EVC:- I have read through and checked this order.
-I authorise this trip according being completed prior to departure. ow Print Name Signed Da te Section 5 PRE-DEPARTURE ADMIN An ACCURATE STUDENT LIST is a A Detailed itinerary is attached - inc A RISK ASSESSMENT will be taken MEDICAL INFORMATION has been EMERGENCY & MEDICAL procedu luding details of student briefing on visit by each member of staff n obtained for all students on the tr I am in possession of contact details in A MEDICAL BAG will be taken on the copy of this Risk Assessment has be a copy of this Risk Assessment has be his trip been left with the 'contact staff men nber' Print Name Signed Date Sections 4 and 5 of this form must be completed and signed by the trip organiser prior to
+for Group Leaders which is a disti- guidelines.
+I am conversant with a

+agree to conform with the requiren ii tile guide JIII CO uria

+Print Name Signed Da ^a te

+his Risk Assessment and confirm thing to the details attached and subject.

+Print Name Signed Da - te

+Section 5

+PRE-DEPARTURE ADMIN

+A Detailed itinerary is attached - in A RISK ASSESSMENT will be take MEDICAL INFORMATION has be s attached detailing all students inv ncluding details of student briefing en on visit by each member of staff een obtained for all students on the dures are known to all staff on trip

+I am in possession of contact detail A MEDICAL BAG will be taken or A copy of this Risk Assessment has A copy of this Risk Assessment has n this trip s been left with the 'contact staff me ember'

+Print Name Signed Date

+be completed and signed by the trip